kadishmal/cubrid-mac-os-x/README.md

 ![Figure 1: Installing Xcode and optional components on Snow Leopard.](http://www.cubrid.org/files/attach/images/194379/022/389/xcode_optional_components.png)

+On Mountain Lion, once you install Xcode, you can install the *Common Line Tools* under *Preferences -> Downloads -> Components -> Command Line Tools*.

 ### Install Macports

 [Macports](http://www.macports.org/) is a great, convenient package manager for Mac OS X. It simplifies many steps by automatically managing dependencies between packages.
 Some Linux-only packages have been ported to Mac and are available through Macports.
 To build CUBRID we need some of those GNU packages available on Linux.
 So, we need Macports.